calipobox1209/Group8SEM/use-cases/use-case-6.md

-# USE CASE: 4 Produce a Report on the Salary of Employees of a Given Role
+# USE CASE: 6 Produce a Report on the most populated capital cities in the world, continent or region that is of variable length determined by user input

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *HR advisor* I want *to produce a report on the salary of employees of a given role* so that *I can support financial reporting of the organisation.*
+As an Employee I want to produce a report on the top N most populated capital cities for the world or any given region or continent so that I can support population reporting for the organisation.

 ### Scope

-Company.
+Organisation.

 ### Level